 It proved incredibly difficult to find.
 Several frustrating minutes passed.
 The thickness and slickness of the fur made it difficult for him to get a good grasp on the fastener.
 He struggled immensely and his already weary fingers grew increasingly more fatigued with each passing moment.

 “What the hell are you doing?” asked a shrill voice.
 Gregory turned toward the maiden who was screaming at the top of her lungs.
 “Get your head out of your ass and get the key already and let me free!”

 Gregory rose and turned away from the creature.

 “Uh, what are you doing?”
 He did not answer.
 Instead, he walked toward the bed where the parchment he had dropped earlier still lay.
 Gregory picked it up off the floor, studied it for a moment, dropped it again, and then headed to the foot of the altar.

 He knocked on a few specific spaces until his knuckles hit a switch.
 Gregory pressed down and an opening to the right of the altar emerged.
 The man walked through and left the maiden alone.

 “Hey!
 Hey!
 What the hell are you doing?
 You can’t just leave me here.”

-Gregory popped his head back in the room.
+Gregory popped his head back into the room.
 “Of course I can.”

 “But-but I’ll starve.”

 Gregory flashed a hearty grin, waved, and disappeared.

 “Hey, what the hell?
 Get back here now, old man!
 I demand you get your ass over here and release me right now!
 It’s your damn job, ain’t it?
-Do it now!
+Do it now!”